Stochastic models of memristive behavior: Harmonic well with correlated noises

 The other model discussed in this paper relates to the Linear Stochastic Resonance (LSR) \cite{LSR}.
 LSR is a kind of SR where signal-enhancing effect arises from cooperation between a linear transmitter and two GWNs acting on it, one multiplicative, or parametric, the other additive.
 Instead of \eqref{potential} we take

-With the absence of any noises, this system leads to a time-delay behavior discussed at the beginning of the paper.
+With the absence of any noises, this system leads to a time-delay behavior.
 We now perturb the model by two GWNs: A~multiplicative, $\xi(t)$, and an additive, $\xi_a(t)$, noises.
 The evolution equation for the memductance is

 where $\phi$ is a random initial phase of the signal.
 The noises are correlated

 We may thus represent the additive noise $\xi_a(t)$ as a combination of two independent GWNs

 with $\left\langle\xi(t)\eta(t^\prime)\right\rangle=0$, leading to